AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 ## Overview

+* font size represents the number of children (weight)

 A word tree is...

 This article explains how to create a basic Word Tree chart as well as configure settings that are specific to the type.
 You can also see the table below to get a brief overview of the Word Tree's characteristics: